sangstar/sangstar.github.io/docs/_posts/2023-04-22-imbalanced-datasets.markdown

 ---
 layout: post
-title:  "Imbalanced datasets and misclassification costs"
+title:  "The misconceptions of the imbalanced dataset"
 date:   2023-04-22 10:15
 categories: ml
 usemathjax: true